Neoplecostomus

 Neoplecostomus is a genus of fish in the family Loricariidae native to South America.
 Neoplecostomus can be distinguished from all other loricariids by a modified shield of small plates on the abdomen with posteriorly directed odontodes; the shield appears to act as a holdfast.
 The color pattern is generally mottled brown with the abdomen white.
 The head is long, rounded, and shovel-shaped.
 The fin spines are weak.
 They range from about 8 to 11 cm SL.
 The species of Neoplecostomus live in fast-flowing water.

+Etymology

+Originally proposed as a subgenus of Plecostomus (now Hypostomus, Hypostominae), the specific name derives from νέος néos and hence means "new" form of Plecostomus.

 Species

-There are currently 18 recognized species in this genus:
+There are currently 21 recognized species in this genus: